Why are waiters and waitresses suing Florida restaurants?

 How much will this type of lawsuit cost a Florida restaurant?

-Servers and bartenders who hire lawyers to address these matters are told that if they “are forced” to file a suit in order to recover the wages that are owed to the server or bartender, Florida law allows the server / bartender to recover the amount they are owed, PLUS liquidated damages equal to the amount they are owed, PLUS THEIR ATTORNEY EXPENSES!
-Some Florida law firms that sue restaurants for these types of cases demand that the Florida employer pay the wages owed, plus liquidated damages, plus a lot of money to the law firm who wrote the letter demanding a settlement.
-If a restaurant does not settle early, the restaurant has the option of litigating the matter or hoping that the lawyer goes away.
-Some of these law firms appear to write these demand letters regularly, like a machine, relying on volume, regardless of the merits of the individual cases.
+Servers and bartenders may hear that if they “are forced” to file a suit in order to recover the wages that are owed to the server or bartender, Florida law allows the server / bartender to recover the amount they are owed, PLUS liquidated damages equal to the amount they are owed, PLUS THEIR ATTORNEY EXPENSES!
+Some employees that sue restaurants for these types of cases demand that the Florida employer pay the wages owed, plus liquidated damages, plus a lot of money to the law firm who wrote the letter demanding a settlement.
+If a restaurant does not settle early, the restaurant has the option of litigating the matter or hoping that the matter goes away.
+Some of these matters will go away, but most will not.

 What if the server or bartender doesn’t have their pay stubs?